Centric Financial Corporation Announces Earnings for 4th Quarter and Year End 2020

 Noninterest expense for the fourth quarter was $6.7 million, an increase of $878 thousand from third quarter.
 Factors affecting the increase were an increase of $321 thousand in salaries and benefits from commissions earned on mortgage activities and performance-based compensation, increased FDIC assessment of $113 thousand from increased deposit relationships, increased advertising and marketing of $51 thousand, and a prepayment penalty of $189 thousand to retire long-term, high rate, FHLB borrowings.

 Compared to fourth quarter 2019, noninterest expenses increased $1.4 million and were affected by increased salary and benefits of $780 thousand as a result of performance-based compensation and the addition of staff in the Devon, Doylestown, and Lancaster offices.
 FDIC assessments increased by $219 thousand from the results of PPP and core banking activities.
-MSR amortization expense decreased $187 thousand, loan and collection expense rose by $187 thousand, and other operating expenses increased $183 thousand from the prepayment penalty for the retirement of the long-term, high rate, FHLB borrowings.
+MSR amortization expense decreased $187 thousand, loan and collection expense rose by $187 thousand, and other operating expenses increased $183 thousand including the FHLB prepayment penalty above.

 Results of Operations – Year to Date